ondoheer/recurse-blog/content/posts/spendy.md

 * Write a python cli tool to handle my docker machine operations

 So, finally, [Spendy][//spendy.site] is live!
 It's an alpha release, test at your own risk!

+### Snippets

+* Went to do Iengar Yoga for the first time.
+It was harder than in Lima Yoga!
+The teacher was great and the studio is awesome, I will try to go Monday through Friday
+* I'm cooking breakfast at RC now, great decision
+* I'll work on a presentation for today